Request demo

 What are the key aspects of NDC for TMCs?

-The main goal of a TMC is to meet their clients travel needs, respecting their travel rules, reporting and invoicing constraints.
-As technology evolves, clients want to benefit from these impovements.
-Especially being an early adopter can put a TMC in a benefical competitive position.
+The main goal of a TMC is to meet their clients travel needs, respecting their travel rules, reporting, and invoicing constraints.
+As technology evolves, clients want to benefit from these improvements.
+Especially being an early adopter can put a TMC in a beneficial competitive position.
 Using a mix of booking channels is the result.
 The changes in travel distribution break up a long established content parity.
-Airline want to improve the travel experience and be part of the travel retail process.
+Airlines want to improve the travel experience and be part of the travel retail process.
 NDC is the standard that enables airlines to follow this path.
-Since TMCs need to deliver best solutions for their clients and content parity has be broken up they need to get access the full content.
-Basically TMCs have three options to become NDC ready
+Since TMCs need to deliver the best solutions for their clients and content parity has been broken up, they need to get access to the full content.
+Basically, TMCs have three options to become NDC ready

 1. Wait for GDS to deliver access to NDC enabled airlines.